Adamage/tutorials/simple_applications/pytorch/mnist/README.md

 training_model.detachFromDevice()
 ```

-Check validation loss on IPU once trained.
-Because PopTorch will be compiled
+Let's check the validation loss on IPU using the trained model.
+The weights
-on first call the weights in `model.parameters()` will be copied implicitly.
+in `model.parameters()` will be copied from the IPU to the host.
+The trained
-Subsequent calls will need to call `inference_model.copyWeightsToDevice()`.
+model will be reused to compile the new inference model.

 ```python